Blog

 Comparing Production Speed

 Both CNC machines and 3D printers offer quick turnaround options.
 3D printing, particularly FDM or SLA, can produce visual models in just a few hours, making it ideal for early-stage brainstorming, internal design reviews, and aesthetic validation.
-However, CNC processes often deliver superior speed when producing parts that require machining from common stock materials and can turn around functional parts in under than 72 hours, often faster if the part is simple or uses readily available materials.
+However, CNC processes often deliver superior speed when producing parts that require machining from common stock materials and can turn around functional parts in under 72 hours, often faster if the part is simple or uses readily available materials.

 For teams under pressure to validate mechanical properties or finalize fit and assembly, CNC’s production speed often beats 3D printing for critical components.